 - The focusing distance of a focusing optical element is the distance from that element to the location of the achieved focus.

 - Re-focusing a light beam means to focus it again at a further longitudinal position.
-For example, light emerging from an optical fiber exhibits more or less divergence but can be refocused to a spot at another position using a suitable lens.
+For example, light emerging from an optical fiber exhibits some divergence but can be refocused to a spot at another position using a suitable lens.

 In some cases, the focusing of light means somewhat more generally to manipulate it such that it gets more concentrated – even if a true beam focus (or a crossing point of light rays) is not obtained, for example because the light hits some object before it reaches the minimum beam diameter.
 In that sense, a focusing lens (or other optical element) is one which transforms a collimated beam (for example) into a converging beam, or more specifically a lens which is used for the purpose of focusing.
 The focusing essentially means a change of curvature of the wavefronts.
 Lenses and curved mirrors are often used for focusing or defocusing light.